Unicorn Falls Mount Jerusalem National Park NSW

 - The falls are not visible, but you will hear them.
 Walk appropriately 200metres and the falls are on your right.
 Cross the small rocky stream to get to the tiny waterfall.

-Unicorn Falls is not a spectacular waterfall like Minyon Falls near Mullumbimby.
+Unicorn Falls is by no means a spectacular waterfall like Minyon Falls near Mullumbimby.
 It is a tiny waterfall that cascades gently into a natural waterhole.
 For me, finding Unicorn Falls was more exciting than the falls themselves.
+Sometimes, it’s the small things in life that we remember most and cherish for a lifetime.
+I hope you take on the challenge of finding your unicorn in life and that is brings you great happiness.

 Small Towns NSW